kstenschke/doShell/README.md

 ## Third party dependencies

-Automation is ultimately performed using existing tools from third parties, and some Do-Shell built-in tools.
+Automation is ultimately performed using existing tools from third parties, and some shellDo built-in tools.

 ### Linux